Alabama Real Estate Practices

 If anyone other than the lender (such as a title agent, settlement agent, underwriter or attorney) has the authority to release the security instrument, please describe.

-Under Alabama’s Residential Mortgage Satisfaction Act (to be effective 3/1/2013) an affidavit of satisfaction may be signed by a title insurance company or by a licensed attorney acting as its agent.
+Under Alabama’s Residential Mortgage Satisfaction Act (3/1/2013) an affidavit of satisfaction may be signed by a title insurance company or by a licensed attorney acting as its agent.
 See SB 347; Alabama Code Section 35 – New (codification is pending).
 However, the authorization of the mortgagor(s) in the mortgage for which release is being sought must be first obtained.

 Please describe the kinds of deeds that are customary for commercial and residential transactions.
 Please describe the kinds of deeds that are generally not insurable.